levyitay/AddSecurityExceptionAndroid/README.md

 The script takes three arguments:

-1. (optional) -d to also make the new APK debuggeable
+1. (optional) -d to also make the new APK debuggable
 2. (required) APK file path.
 3. (optional) keystore file path (**optional** - Default is: ~/.android/debug.keystore )